Working in the UK after your studies

 - an emerging leader (exceptional promise)

 Tier 2 (general)

-For further information you should read the Tier 2 Policy Guidance
+For further information, read the Tier 2 Policy Guidance.

 Doctorate Extension Scheme

 This scheme is designed to give students who have almost finished their UK PhD or other doctorate qualification an additional 12 months of Tier 4 (General) immigration permission in which to look for and start work in the UK.
 Further information is available via UKCISA.